UWHustle/hustle/README.md

 ## Build Hustle

-To install the required packages for Hustle use the following script:
+To install the required packages for Hustle use the following scripts:

 ```
 ./install_requirements.sh
+./install_arrow.sh
 ```
-This script will install g++9 and cmake 3.15.
+The scripts will install g++9, cmake 3.15 and Apache Arrow.

 Then use cmake to build Hustle:
 ```
 mkdir build
 cd build
 cmake -D CMAKE_BUILD_TYPE=DEBUG ..
+make -j<number of cores>
 ```

 To run the test go into the build directory and use: